 This article talks about understanding professional wrestling from a musician’s perspective.
 I have been a wrestling fan since the age of nine, and at an earlier age; I was blessed with a gift of playing the piano by ear.
 A certain feature that drew me to wrestling was music.
 Specifically, the different musical themes that played while the wrestlers walked to the ring.
 I thought I was the man for being able to hear these wrestling tunes and then play them on the piano to myself, I remember ringing up a friend from school just to play Macho Man Randy Savage’s theme, “Pomp and Circumstance’.
-I was 11 during a school assembly, my childhood friend and next-door neighbour, Jack Ah Loo made me get up in front of the school and play an impromptu piece on the piano, the first song that came to mind was the Macho Man’s theme, followed by the Fabulous Rougeau Brothers’ “All American Boys”.
+I was 11 during a school assembly, my childhood friend and next-door neighbour, encouraged me to stand up in front of the school and play an impromptu piece on the piano, the first song that came to mind was the Macho Man’s theme, followed by the Fabulous Rougeau Brothers’ “All American Boys”.
 My confidence in performing in public came partly from playing these themes, the other part came from playing in church.
 Music and wrestling went hand in hand so much that when I moved away to study music, I took with me my collection of wrestling tapes.
 In between my studies, I would watch a tape or five as a way to de-stress.
 The qualification I worked towards was the first of its kind for a university in New Zealand, the focus of the curriculum was a contemporary rock and the outline included lectures that studied how Eminem’s lyrics and American accent were cleverly crafted to music.
 In addition to lectures, the students were put into bands and taught to work together.
 This was a valuable tool for the reasons that we were at the beginning of networking with other musicians, each of our skills developed from playing with other band members and listening skills were honed from hearing the other members play their instruments.
 This exercise ensured that we complemented each other and put together an overall sound.
 Being in a band was similar as being in a family unit or a very small community where each member had a skill set that was necessary for the community to function and as an out of town student, the band also served as a support system.

 A few years ago, I came across this Facebook status that was posted by a pro wrestling veteran: